 This website is intended for the community of the Trumpington Meadows development in Trumpington, Cambridge, UK with the aim of enhancing community life through reliable communication to all residents.
 We believe that all sections of our community have a positive contribution to make and we hope to represent the interests of all local residents and businesses in an efficient, fair and responsible way.
 We hope to encourage new residents to join and play an active role in our community.
 Please look out for Trumpington Meadows Community meetings, all are welcome to attend!

-Trumpington Meadows is close to the village centre and offers a growing and active community, modern housing, schooling and local businesses.
+Trumpington Meadows is close to Cambridge City Centre and offers a growing and active community, modern housing, schooling and local businesses.
+There is a primary school (Trumpington Meadows Primary) and Sainsbury Local located in the development.
 Transport links are provided by regular bus services to Cambridge and the train station, airports and destinations further afield from the convenient Trumpington Park & Ride bus stop.
 There are some excellent cycle ways and a 148-acre scenic country park that is managed by The Wildlife Trust.

 The area is built on a history of culture thanks to its connection to the river (where Lord Byron once swam) and nearby Grantchester – once home to poet Rupert Brooke and frequented by writers, intellectuals and scientists.
 Grantchester Meadows is a short walk from Trumpington Meadows and makes for a beautiful stroll to Newnham and Cambridge city.

-Learn how you can get involved and stay up-to-date with the latest community developments and website news by visiting the Community Forum section of the website.
+Learn how you can get involved and stay up-to-date with the latest community developments and website news by visiting the Community Links section of the website.